 Limit on credit.
 The amount of credit you can claim is generally limited to the amount of your tax.
-For more information, see the instructions for Part III, Schedule R.
+Use the Credit Limit Worksheet in the instructions for Schedule R to determine if your credit is limited.

 Examples

 The following examples illustrate the credit for the elderly or the disabled.
 The initial amounts are taken from Table 1.
 Initial Amounts.